Anglo-Saxon runic rings: Bramham Moor Ring

 Where k is the late futhorc calc rune of the same shape as Younger Futhark Yr and the n͡t is written as a bindrune.

 Kingmoor Ring

 The Kingmoor Ring (also Greymoor Hill Ring) dates to the 9th or 10th century.
-It is of gold, with a diameter ca. 27 mm.
+It is gold, with a diameter of ca. 27 mm.

 It was discovered in June 1817 at Greymoor Hill, Kingmoor, near Carlisle (54°55′0″N 2°58′30″W).

-By 1859, the ring was in the possession of the British Museum (ring catalogue no. 184) who has received it from the Earl of Aberdeen.
-A replica is on exhibit in the Tullie House Museum and Art Gallery in Carlisle.
+By 1859, the ring was possessed by the British Museum (ring catalogue no. 184), who had received it from the Earl of Aberdeen.
+A replica is exhibited in the Tullie House Museum and Art Gallery in Carlisle.